coryodaniel/arbor/README.md

 Ecto nested-set and tree traversal using CTEs.
 Arbor uses a `parent_id` field and CTEs to create simple deep nested SQL hierarchies.

 This is currently a WIP.
-Only children/1 and descendants/1 are currently implemented.
+Not all tree methods have been implemented, see TODOs below.

 ## Installation